How to get a mortgage with no money down

-1. USDA loan
+1. USDA loans

 The U.S. Department of Agriculture (USDA) backs USDA home loans, a mortgage guarantee program for those buying a home in a designated rural area.
 USDA loans don’t require a down payment, but borrowers must meet credit and income requirements to qualify, and, in some cases, be a first-time homebuyer.
-Although there’s no down payment with a USDA loan, there is an upfront guarantee fee, which borrowers can add to the cost of the mortgage.
+You can verify your eligibility via the USDA website.

-2. VA loan
+2. VA loans

 Low-down payment mortgage options